MortalWombat-repo/book-tool/README.md

 **Usage**

-book_tool has several commands to help you find book information.
+book_tool has several commands to help you find book information with additional options as well.
 book command:
 `book "author" "title"`
 Using the command with the author and title helps you find the specific book easier, by default the language is set to english.

-book command also has the option to add the information to the database so you can view the books you are most interested in.
+option to add the information to the database so you can view the books you are most interested in.
 `book "author" "title" "add"`
 The database keeps track of various pieces of information such as: title, author, publisher, rating and the number of ratings.